digitalghost-dev/poke-cli/docs/Infrastructure_Guide/cloud-deployment.md

 # 5 // Cloud Deployment
-Once the services are created and configured in AWS, the virtual machine can be set up with the needed tools/libraries to run the data pipelines in Dagster.
+Once the services are created and configured in AWS, the virtual machine can be set up with the needed tools/libraries to run the data pipelines in Dagster on a schedule.

 ## Installing Tools and Libraries
 Connect to the virtual machine and run the following commands to get everything set up: